yozhikvtumane/lswebhomework3/README.md

 ```

-My name is:
+My name is: John Applessed

-I like to:
+I like to: do nothing

-I'm learning:
+I'm learning: web-technologies

 ```